Today I will discuss and review the best fly reels under $100 dollars and some fly reels under 50 USD.

 Meet the Maxcatch Tino, a fly reel that is not only durable but also good enough for any freshwater fish.
 This fly reel is a decent option when you need a fly reel for fishing at the lake.
 My favorite thing about it is the price to quality ratio.

 For the price, the arbor size is quite extensive, and you can store tons of backing in it.
-The drag is smooth and well built, and I had no difficulty in retrieving it too.
+The drag is smooth and well-built, and I had no difficulty retrieving it too.
 And even though it is a die-cast reel, I was amazed at how light it weighs.

 You may not get an insanely powerful drag, but it still does the job.
 Also, if you set it to zero, the Tino freewheels effortlessly and is very quick to pick up loose lines.
 I found no sideways movement in the reel and the spools, even though the space between the two is pretty noticeable.
 It didn’t happen to me, but I am confident that the fly lines can sneak in the gap if you are not careful enough.